-Introduce your child to algebra with this 5th grade worksheet in which your child will use algebraic equations to find the missing width of each rectangle.
+To complete this worksheet, your child will use basic algebraic equations to find the missing width measurement of each rectangle.

 Don't spin out your wheels doing math.
 Find the area of the tires on the bicycles, and remember that the radius of a circle is one half of the diameter!

-Practice calculating the area of a triangle with this helpful sheet.
-Your child will use his basic multiplication and division skills to find the area of each triangle.
+Practice calculating the area of triangles with this worksheet.
+Your child will use basic multiplication and division skills to find the area of each triangle.

 What do reading and math have in common?
 It takes geometry to find the area of the surface of a book, magazine or notebook!